meco-group/impact-2025/index.md

 **Lunch will be provided during the workshop**.

-Use the following button to register:
+Use the following button to register. *Registration will open in January 2025.*

 <a href="javascript:void(0)" type="button" class="btn btn-primary d-lg-inline-block my-lg-0 disabled" target="_blank " disabled>Click here to register for the workshop</a>